 - Stand tall and make a concerted effort to make momentary “pupil-to-pupil” eye contact (pun intended) with each student.

-- Move to a group, lean in, and listen.
-Perhaps ask a question or two, and stay no more than a minute or two.
+- Move to a group, lean in and listen.
+Perhaps ask a question or two, and stay no more than a minute it two.